 The point is that raising oxytocin anywhere in the brain or body, without considering the rest of the orchestra, wouldn't necessarily yield desirable results.
 In fact, research shows that there are risky side-effects in connection with oxytocin's forced use, a fact seldom mentioned.

 Oxytocin proves to have more complex functions every month.
 For example, high levels of oxytocin are associated with maternal anxiety and aggression toward intruders.
 High levels of oxytocin also show up in the blood of women in stressful relationships.
 One might have predicted just the opposite.

 And sniffing oxytocin has also been associated with feelings of envy and gloating.
 Oxytocin appears to impair human memory.
 It also rises briefly in the blood at orgasm and drops right down again in humans.9 In female rats, the surge of oxytocin at mating actually appears to trigger regular surges of prolactin for two weeks thereafter.10

 Some years back, oxytocin was found to be behind the monogamy of prairie voles, but it now appears that Mother Nature's mating program only promotes monogamy if it's “social monogamy.”
 Just because mates hang out together for life doesn't mean they are sexually monogamous.
 DNA tests show that both genders in monogamous animals frequently seek out additional mates, while their primary relationship remains in tact.
-Could this same program to enhance the gene pool create restlessness in human marriages, too?
+Could this same program, which enhance the gene pool, create restlessness in human marriages, too?

 A link between orgasm, oxytocin and prolactin